gilded veins linn

 MacMillan’s The Death of Oscar is inspired by the ancient Celtic warrior-bard Ossian and the story of his son Oscar’s death.
 The legend says that Oscar challenges his father’s betrayer and enemy, with whom he engages in combat.
 He wins but is fatally wounded.
 MacMillan’s tone poem opens with an imposing gesture – timpani, bass drum and tam-tam strokes.
 There follows a grieving lament, more intensive as the music moves on.
 Further episodes, reminding happier times, are soon swept away by the central war-like section; here, we get wonderfully agile, trenchant RSNO trumpets to the fore.
 The slow tempo resumes in the elegiac section proper, until the opening material is briefly restated and brings the piece to its emphatic close.
 This splendidly vivid and colourful tone poem happily mixes heroic gestures and elegiac moments.

 Martin Suckling wrote Meditation (after Donne) as part of the 2018 centenary commemorations of World War One.
 Paul Conway says that it “marks the event with a musical response to the legacy of war and the feelings of commemoration, loss, anger and peace it evokes”.
 The piece is scored for chamber orchestra and sampled bell sounds.
 The composer describes the work as “a simple song for orchestra, with performers and audience surrounded by a constantly evolving tapestry of tolling bells created by live electronics”.
 Although one inevitably misses the multi-directional effect of a live performance, the work has an extraordinary power to move.
-The music echoes the plea for a shared humanity in John Donne’s Meditation XVII: no man is an island, entire of itself […] any man’s death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bell tolls; it toll for thee”.
+The music echoes the plea for a shared humanity in John Donne’s Meditation XVII: no man is an island, entire of itself […] any man’s death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bell tolls; it tolls for thee”.

 To my mind, Suckling’s work and Clyne’s elegy are the most substantial pieces in this very fine programme.
 It closes with Peter Maxwell Davies’s simple Farewell to Stromness.
 Rosemary Furniss arranged it for strings for the blessing of the marriage of the then Prince of Wales and Duchess of Cornwall at St. George’s Chapel in April 2005.
 (Farewell to Stromness is one of the piano interludes from The Yellow Cake Revue composed in 1980.)
 Some may find this small, unimposing piece anti-climactic but I firmly believe that such simple, almost humble music is a fitting conclusion to this release devoted to “reflections on memory, loss and healing”.